-It’s not surprising to hear that most people who struggle with debt, don’t have an emergency fund.
-For most, the difference between getting into further debt or taking an emergency in your stride is having money in the bank.
+It’s not surprising to hear that most people who struggle with debt don’t have an emergency fund.
+Often, the difference between getting into further debt or taking an emergency in your stride is having money in the bank.

 On my weekly pilgrimage to the bank to pay my credit card balance in cash I would also make a small deposit into a high-interest savings account.
 Now, I mean small. $10 to be exact.

 As the balance of my debt started to dwindle I was able to contribute extra to my savings account. $20 here, $35 there.
 I started to make rules for my money.
 Like everything I earned from babysitting jobs would go straight into savings.

 Often debt payoff is the all-consuming priority.
 When debt is paid there is an unbelievable feeling of freedom and achievement which can be overwhelming.
 Like making-you-want-to-spend-a-shitload-of-cash overwhelming.

 For me, already having the savings habit instilled whilst I was paying down debt meant that once I was in the clear I could immediately switch my focus to building my savings account.

-Why Aim for $1000?
+Why Aim for $1000 in Your Emergency Fund?

 - It’s scalable.
 Once you’ve saved $1000 you can save $2000, $5000, your house deposit.
 The systems are in place.
 You’ll get better and better at being a money-saving machine.